msupply-foundation/conforma-server/documentation/Database-Schema-Review.md

 ### review

-A single review is created per pair of **application-stage**.
-Although some applications may not required any review (which will be defined by the actions for the particular template and stage on the trigger `onApplicationSubmitted`).
+A single review is created per **application stage**.
+However, some applications may not require any review (which will be defined by the actions for the particular template and stage on the trigger `onApplicationSubmitted`).

 The `application_id` links to the application being reviewed.